FreeshardBase/documentation/docs/user_guides/smart_home.md

 ![Screenshot of a Node Red flow using MQTT](smart_home_img/node-red-flow.png)

-Node Red has two MQTT nodes, one for sending, one for receiving.
+Node Red offers two kinds MQTT nodes, one for sending, one for receiving.
 When you use them, they require you to configure a MQTT server.
 You need to do this only once and can reuse the same server on all MQTT nodes.